- 100% No Win No Fee

 Identifying the Relevant Superannuation Fund

-When making a death benefit claim, one of the first steps is to find the superannuation funds that apply to the deceased person.
-Some Aussies have worked in different jobs throughout their lifetime and have more than one super account and multiple insurance policies.
+The process of making a super death benefit claim begins after a member’s death.
+One of the first steps is to find the superannuation funds to which the deceased person was a member.
+Some Australians have held various jobs throughout their lifetime and have multiple superannuation death benefit policies.
 Here are the steps to follow:

 Gather Information